nickjj/ansible-rails/README.md

 The `secrets_load_path` is the local path where the keypair resides, by default it expects you name them `id_rsa` and `id_rsa.pub` but you can overwrite the file names.

-To generate the keypair open a terminal and enter: `ssh-keygen -t rsa`
+To generate the keypair open a terminal and enter: `ssh-keygen -t rsa`.

 You should use the default file names but make sure you do not save them in the default location because you could accidentally overwrite your usual keys.
 You should also keep the passphrase empty.
 Once you have the keypair then place them in the `secrets_load_path` path.